sw24f/jump-start-with-git-lilapickerign/learninggit.md

 ## Community
 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see "GitHub Community Support."

+## Personal Notes
+### Goals
+- want to learn how to utlize Github for stats classes
+- learning how to code on various platforms

+### action items
+- want training videos
+- work on homeowrk
+- ask questions and explore possibilities